Air Force Awards AFSPC-52 Launch Services Contract to SpaceX

 LOS ANGELES AIR FORCE BASE, El Segundo, Calif --

 The Air Force has announced the award of an Evolved Expendable Launch Vehicle (EELV) launch service contract.
-Space Exploration Technologies Corporation (SpaceX) has been awarded a $130 million firm-fixed price contract for launch services to deliver Air Force Space Command (AFSPC)-52 satellite to the intended orbit.
+Space Exploration Technologies Corporation (SpaceX) has been awarded a $130 million firm-fixed price contract for launch services to deliver Air Force Space Command (AFSPC)-52 satellite to an intended orbit.
 The contract provides the Government with a total launch solution for this mission, which includes launch vehicle production, mission integration and launch operations.
 This mission is planned to be launched from Kennedy Space Center, Florida.

 This is the fifth competitive procurement under the current Phase 1A strategy.
 These launch service contract awards strike a balance between meeting operational needs and lowering launch costs through reintroducing competition for National Security Space missions.